quantum5/purge-static/README.md

     --cloudflare -c /path/to/my/credentiails -z mycloudflarezoneid
 ```

-Note that `-z` takes the CloudFlare zone ID as 32 hex digits.
+Note that `-z` takes the Cloudflare zone ID as 32 hex digits.